Online vs On-Campus Computer Science Degrees: Which Is Better?

 • 40-60% lower total cost than equivalent on-campus programs

-• No career interruption - continue earning while learning
+• No career interruption.
+Keep earning while learning.

 • Schedule flexibility for working professionals and parents

-• Remote work preparation valued by tech companies
+• Remote work skills that tech companies value

 Key Challenges